Tag: father

 Hailstones that killed.
 A sun and moon whose order was paused for a day.
 These were mighty acts of God on display for all to see.

 On the other hand, the disciples go (as commanded) via ship to another shore, leaving the one they follow behind.
-After has some quality (alone) time with the , he strolls along to the boat…on the water…a long way from shore…at night…in the dark with a moon highlight.
+After Jesus has some quality (alone) time with the Father, he strolls along to the boat…on the water…a long way from shore…at night…in the dark with a moon highlight.

 Jesus walking on water is just as miraculous as killer hailstones, and the sun and the moon being still for a day (It would be interesting to know how hot the day was at the end).
 Except, it was not a public event.
 It was something for the disciples (and those that followed after).

 We often want God to do miracles in the daylight.
 For some of us, justification that God does exist.
-For of us, a that the world can look to and .
-For others still, just the or the desired through that miracle.
+For others of us, a sign that the world can look to and see God.
+For others still, just the healing or the life change desired through that miracle.

 ※Reflection※